-COMPLAINTS ALLEGING VIOLATION OF THE ETHICS ACT
+COMPLAINTS ALLEGING VIOLATIONS OF THE LEGISLATIVE ETHICS ACT AS 24.60.170

 Anyone who believes the Legislative Ethics Act has been violated may file a complaint with the Ethics Committee.
 A complaint must be in writing and notarized.
 Complaints should be sent to the committee chair at the Ethics Committee office.
-It is a Class A misdemeanor under AS 11.56.805 to knowingly or intentionally file a false complaint with the Ethics Committee.
+It is a Class A misdemeanor under AS 11.56.805 to file a false complaint with the Ethics Committee knowingly or intentionally.
 Complainants may be asked to testify in support of their complaint.
 A complaint form is provided in Appendix B.